2022 Russian mobilization: Volunteer recruitment campaign

 Even before the Kharkiv counteroffensive, the personnel situation in Russia was already considered critical, with personnel from other war zones, such as Syria and South Ossetia, begin redeployed to Ukraine to make up for the lack of manpower.

 Around June and July 2022, local authorities of the federal subjects of Russia were tasked with doing a recruitment campaign to form new military formations, in what was called a "covert mobilization".
-Each federal subejct was to form and send a "volunteer battalion".
+Each federal subject was to form and send a "volunteer battalion".
 Volunteers were offered short-term contracts with a pay of 40,000 to 50,000 rubles that will increase to 130,000 rubles once they enter in Ukraine.
 By August, the newly-mobilized volunteer units were grouped in the 3rd Army Corps.

 Legislative changes

-On 20 September, the day before the mobilization, the Putin-controlled State Duma of Russia unanimously adopted amendments to include the concepts of mobilization, martial law and wartime in the Criminal Code, and introduced several articles related to military operations.
+On 20 September, the day before the mobilization, the State Duma of Russia unanimously adopted amendments to include the concepts of mobilization, martial law and wartime in the Criminal Code, and introduced several articles related to military operations.
 Now, during the period of mobilization, voluntary surrender was now punishable by a 10-year prison sentence; looting up to 15 years, and unauthorized abandonment of a military unit up to 10 years.
 Criminal liability was also introduced for reserve recruits who failed to show up for training, and desertion.
 The law also introduced punishment for failure to comply with an order, as well as for refusing to participate in hostilities and operations.

 Political scientist Ekaterina Schulmann noted that on the official portal of the State Duma, the bill was marked as adopted by both houses of parliament, signed by the president and published, although only the State Duma had voted for it at that moment.